MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/install/preproduction-driver-signing-and-install.md

 ---
 title: How to Test Pre-Production Drivers with Secure Boot Enabled
-description: How to test pre-production drivers with Secure Boot enabled
+description: How to test pre-production drivers with Secure Boot enabled ms.date: 07/10/2024
 keywords:
 - Secure Boot enabled
 - Testing drivers
 - Testing pre-production drivers
 - Pre-production driver signing and testing
-author: anaharris-ms
+author: mhopkins-msft
-ms.date: 09/27/2022
-ms.author: anaharris
+ms.author: mhopkins
 ---

 # How to test pre-production drivers with Secure Boot enabled